aidynbekmussa2000/aidynbekmussa2000.github.io/index.md

 ---
 layout: home
-title: "Aidynbek Mussa"
+title: "Hi!"
 subtitle: "Data Analyst | Economist | Systems Thinker"
 author_profile: true
 ---

-👋 Welcome!
+Welcome!
 I’m **Aidynbek Mussa**, a data analyst and economist with a passion for using data to drive smarter decisions in business, government, and society.

 With experience spanning **macroeconomic forecasting**, **AI tools**, **graph analytics**, and **machine learning**, I love transforming messy data into insights that matter.